-MB 560 Methods of Observing/Interpreting Culture.
+MB 560 Methods of Observing and Interpreting Culture.
 Designed to equip those working cross-culturally to discern and describe the structures of society and church.
 Techniques of interviewing, observing and documenting.
 Prerequisite: MB520.
-ISRR.

 MB 561 Introduction to Research Design.
 An introduction to research design with particular emphasis on producing a thesis/dissertation proposal.
 Attention will be given to each of the major components of a thesis (problem, review of the literature, methodology, findings, and conclusions).
-Required for all DMiss and PhD programs.
-No auditors permitted.